Josh Bell Preview, Player Props: Marlins vs. Pirates

 Josh Bell At The Plate

-- In 53 games this season (36.1%), Bell has picked up an RBI, and in 12 of those games (8.2%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 36.5% of his games this season, Bell has had at least one RBI.
+He's picked up more than one in 8.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.